Rehan0546/bci-indoor-outdoor/README.md

 │   │   └── recording.snirf
 │   └── outdoor/
 │       └── recording.snirf
-├── subject_02/
-│   ├── indoor/
-│   └── outdoor/

-Files are automatically categorized using:
+The code automatically separates files using:

 * "indoor" in path
 * "outdoor" in path

-Installation

-Create a Python environment and install dependencies:

-pip install numpy pandas scipy tqdm mne mne-nirs

-Required Libraries

-* Python 3.9+
-* numpy
-* pandas
-* scipy
-* tqdm
-* mne
-* mne-nirs

-Usage

-Place all SNIRF files inside the data directory.

-Run:

-python main.py

-Outputs

-The pipeline generates:

-* indoor_quality_metrics.csv
-* outdoor_quality_metrics.csv
-* paper_summary.txt

-Example Output

-Raw Intensity SNR (dB): 27.68 ± 1.72
-Coefficient of Variation: 0.0455 ± 0.0096
-Motion Artifact Percentage: 0.02% ± 0.02%
-HbO-HbR Correlation: -0.021
-Global Signal Correlation: 0.344

-Interpretation

-* Higher SNR indicates better signal quality
-* Lower coefficient of variation indicates more stable recordings
-* Lower motion artifact percentage indicates fewer transient artifacts
-* Moderate negative or near-zero HbO–HbR correlations are more physiologically plausible than strong positive correlations
-* High global signal correlation may indicate systemic physiological contamination

 Notes

-* Signal quality metrics are computed on raw intensity data prior to optical density and hemoglobin conversion.
+* Signal quality metrics are computed at the raw intensity stage before hemoglobin conversion.
+* HbO and HbR analyses are performed after Beer–Lambert conversion.
+* Visualizations are generated using cleaned hemoglobin signals only.
-* The implementation uses the MNE-fNIRS framework for preprocessing.
+* The implementation uses the MNE-fNIRS framework for preprocessing and validation.
-* The code was designed for reproducibility and reviewer transparency.

-Citation

-If this repository is used in research, please cite the associated publication.

-License

-This project is provided for academic and research purposes.
+Provided for academic and research purposes.